codemind-research/coyote-test/README.md

   <br>
   Performance Criteria : Balanced
   <br>
-  Parallel Settings : Maximum
   ![](./img/test_setting.png)

 ## **Select list**

-**Coyote C++** can currently calculate accurate coverage only for the build files.
+**Coyote C++** can currently calculate accurate coverage only for buildable files.
 Below is a list of files to build in each project.
 Please apply this list to the **SELECT** dialog.
 ![](./img/select_list.png)

 ### JsonBox